pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: A light day.
 I had some small congnition bumps with a couple of the problems.

 **Thoughts:** Today was a short session.
 Only 20 mins at the very end of the day before bed.

+###Day 41: July 13, 2019, Saturday

+**Today's Progress**: Another light day working through Basic Javascript in fCC.

+**Thoughts:** I did an hour, pretty smooth.

+###Day 42: July 14, 2019, Sunday

+**Today's Progress**: More Basic Javascript of fCC.

+**Thoughts:** I've clearly taken a turn in motivation, drive, and focus.
+My heart's fallen out of it, and when I force myself to just show up I'm not sure how much I retain.

+###Day 43: July 15, 2019, Monday

+**Today's Progress**: More Basic Javascript of fCC, but I got stuck on the Record Collection problem.

+**Thoughts:** Went to bed frustrated with this one.
+I haven't been waking up early and doing the code first thing in the morning for a couple of weeks.
+Lately I've just been putting it off until the very end of the day, dreading it.
+Once I get going it's okay.
+Starting is the tough part.

+###Day 44: July 16, 2019, Tuesday

+**Today's Progress**: I went back and refreshed my memory on commands needed to complete the Record Collection problem.

+**Thoughts:** Short session.
+Twenty minutes, again at the end of the day.
+Why am I doing this?